woejefe/PiP_Video_Window/README.md

-# PiP WebcamViewer / Pip-Window (used for NDI/OBS webcam viewer)
+# PiP Webcam Viewer / Pip Window / Borderless window

 I wanted a way to display a video input such as; NDI,RTMP,Webcam,CaptureDevice, for a preview window viewer in a borderless window without it affecting other windows that always stays on top.